 Ideal ADU Property Trait #5: High Rents

-If your goal is passive rental income it helps to live in a neighborhood that can command high rents.
-Accessory Dwelling units give renters access to neighborhoods that might not typically be able to afford and often times better school districts.
+Touching on our last point, if your goal is passive rental income it helps to live in a neighborhood that can command high rents.
+ADUs give renters access to neighborhoods that might not typically be able to afford and often times better school districts.
+Check out this homeowner that now rents his Berkeley garage conversion ADU to a young mother and her daughter.

-If you’re not sure what your lot is zoned as book a free appointment with Maxable Space and we can help you figure it out.
+If you’re looking to discuss option, book a free appointment with Maxable Space and we can help you figure it out.

 Ideal ADU Property Trait #7: Driveways